YaleDHLab/lab-workshops/neural-style-transfer/README.md

 ### Experiment 1: Adaptive Style Transfer, Limited Selection of Styles

-We're going to start with the most popular one, "Adaptive-Style-Transfer."
+We're going to start with the most popular one, "Adaptive Style Transfer."

 1. Let's start by taking a quick look at the model's documentation.
 Find the model, hover over the lower left-hand corner, and select "learn more."
 * This will take us to a page with important information about the model that we may want to read before running anything: what is the model trained to do, are there licensing restrictions to how the model can be used, is there a GitHub repository we could go to in order to see the code, has there been a publication using the code that we could read, and if the information is really good, it will also indicate what the training dataset was.